 The project is considered an in-fill development and will replace a vacant site with attractive single-family homes to complete the neighborhood.
 The scale and design of the homes are compatible with the existing neighborhood.
 The homes will also be served by both private and public open space within the development.
-Each home will have usable private outdoor yards and the project provides a 2,330-square-foot group open space area.
-The development will also be well-integrated into the existing neighborhood since it will be served by a new private street with street parking and a sidewalk providing vehicular and pedestrian access to and from Gading Road.
+Each home will have usable private outdoor yards and the project will provide a 7,065-square-foot group open space area.
+The development will also be well-integrated into the existing neighborhood since it will be served by new private streets with street parking and sidewalks providing vehicular and pedestrian access to and from B Street and Chestnut Street.